d6lts/conditional_fields/README.txt

 - Each field or group can be controlled from only one field (though a field can control any number of fields and groups).
 This is a bug, and will be corrected in later develpment.
 - If the controlling field is in a group, it can only control or be controlled only by fields that are in the same group.
 - Currently works only with checkbox, select, and radio controlling fields.
 Controlled fields can be of any type.
+- There are reported incompatibilities with the following modules:
+    * tinyMCE
+    * Multigroup

 To Do:
 --------------------